top of page

 Updated: Jan 27

-Docusaurus is a powerful static site generator, that allows you to build your documentation website in minutes.
-This guide will walk you through how to create your first Docusaurus website using the latest Docusaurus version, let’s get started.
+Docusaurus is a powerful static site generator that helps you build a documentation website quickly.
+This tutorial will guide you through creating your first Docusaurus website using the latest version.
+Let's dive in!

 Prerequisites

-• Node.js and npm: Download and install Node.js.
+• Node.js and npm: Download and install Node.js from nodejs.org.

-• Visual Studio Code editor: Install Visual Studio Code or your preferred code editor.
+• Visual Studio Code (VS Code): Install Visual Studio Code or another code editor of your choice.

 Create your Docusaurus Doc Website